Croxteth Hall Ghosts

 Inside the building lurks several ghosts.
 They include a young boy, who stands by the fireplace in the dining room.
 A dark shadowy figure that moves around the billiard room, and a gentleman, believed to be the 6th Earl of Sefton, walking through the tearoom.

-The sound of footsteps are also heard, as well as cupboard doors opening and slamming shut of their own accord.
+The sound of footsteps is also heard, as well as cupboard doors opening and slamming shut of their own accord.

 Brief History of Croxteth Hall